andrrrr/pinch/README.md

 # What could be improved:
 I did not use CoreData as it appears a bit of a learning curve to marry Codable with NSManagedObject (especially with nested objects: Game > Cover, Game > Screenshots) and I only had 2 days on the weekend.
 I did however implement offline state persistence workaround by using FileManager.
 This is only for quick workaround purpose and I would not use this in actual project: read/write can be slow, and there can be issues with absolute url path creation.
-Using CoreData is best way to achive cache layer.
+Using CoreData is best way to achieve cache layer.

 I coulnd't dedicate much time to make the detail view properly.
 Ideally it should also be a scrollable table view with cells being dynamically added if there is content for them (some are missing image, some fields are missing etc.).